MicrosoftDocs/cpp-docs/docs/intrinsics/invlpg.md

 ## Remarks

-The intrinsic `__invlpg` emits a privileged instruction and is only available in kernel mode with a privilege level (CPL) of 0.
+The intrinsic `__invlpg` emits a privileged instruction, and is only available in kernel mode with a privilege level (CPL) of 0.

 This routine is only available as an intrinsic.